NWmath/NWgr/README.md

 ## Running code in NWGraph

+Once compiled, the binary files can be found under the `$NWGraph_HOME/build/bench` folder.
 NWGraph uses command-line interface description language [DOCOPT](http://docopt.org/) to define the interface of our command-line applications and abstraction penalty experiments.

 A typical interface of the binary looks like this:
 ```